MrImmortal09/CSITTeam004/Assignment1/Project.md

 ---

 ### **5. Conclusion**
-The Instagram Clone project will follow a systematic approach to ensure timely delivery and high-quality outcomes.
+The Pixello project will follow a systematic approach to ensure timely delivery and high-quality outcomes.
 Agile methodology, combined with modern technologies and regular stakeholder feedback, will guide the development process to achieve the defined goals.

 ---